wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     ```

-1. Becuase we are using Awaitable methods, we need to change the Create method to async and have the method return a Task.
+1. Because we are using Awaitable methods, we need to change the Create method to async and have the method return a Task.
 Change the return type to `async Task<ActionResult>`.
 The code should look like the following:

     ```csharp
     public async Task<ActionResult> Create([Bind(Include = "City,Created,Description,FirstName,ImageUri,IsEmergency,LastModified,LastName,OutageType,PhoneNumber,Resolved,State,Street,ZipCode")] IncidentViewModel incident, HttpPostedFileBase imageFile)